watch Aline Silva 's story

 “But, then you see women who are 40 years old running with traditional clothes just because they love sport,” Naoual says.
 “I want to prove women can do sports everywhere and any time they want.
 We don’t need any special facilities to run.
 From a small thing, we can make a big thing.”

-Although Naoual’s ultimate dream is to become Morocco’s second female sports minister, she also hopes to create her own company, The Golden Horse Agency, as a way of providing women with career opportunities.
+Although Naoual’s ultimate dream is to become Morocco’s second female sports minister, she is also working on creating her own company, The Glorious Horse Agency, as a way of providing women with career opportunities.

 “I want to prove that when a woman creates a project, she can take it to the last step,” Naoual says.
 “For us, the project is like a baby.
 We must do everything to make it grow up and have a good future.
 With this we can change the way of thinking toward women.”

 Naoual is ready to maximize her platform as a female sports leader in Morocco.
-During the U.S. Department of State and espnW Global Sports Mentoring Program, she will be mentored by Laurie French, director of technology operations, and Jenna Tidd, section business operations coordinator, for the PGA of America.
+During the U.S. Department of State and espnW Global Sports Mentoring Program, she was mentored by Laurie French, director of technology operations, and Jenna Tidd, section business operations coordinator, for the PGA of America.
 As the world’s largest sports organization, with more than 28,000 men and women golf professionals, the PGA of America has a strong record promoting women’s initiatives, as well as organizing some of golf’s most important events.
-Laurie and Jenna will collaborate to provide Naoual with the sports marketing, communications, and organizational leadership skills she needs to pave her entrepreneurial path in Morocco.
-Naoual will also share her own experiences, international perspective, and knowledge of women in sports with the PGA of America, a global brand.
-Together, this trio of women will inspire a new and brighter future for generations of working women and aspiring female athletes in Morocco.
+Laurie and Jenna collaborated to provide Naoual with the sports marketing, communications, and organizational leadership skills she needs to pave her entrepreneurial path in Morocco.
+Naoual also shared her own experiences, international perspective, and knowledge of women in sports with the PGA of America, a global brand.
+Together, this trio of women are working to inspire a new and brighter future for generations of working women and aspiring female athletes in Morocco.